tom-seddon/acorn_mos_disassembly/docs/MOS3.50.md

 If you want the extra memory in BASIC or EDIT in your 6502 2nd processor, but don't want to be stuck with View in bank 14, you might like relocating versions of BASIC and EDIT that depend only on a patched version of DFS.
-Find all 3 ROMs in the `dfs_bitmaps` folder in the distribution, next to the MOS 3.50 ROMs.
+Find all 3 ROMs in the `other_350_roms.rel_dfs` folder in the distribution, next to the MOS 3.50 ROMs.

 BASIC and EDIT can go in any bank.
 DFS must go in bank 9, its usual location.